 History

 Agreed history is an oxymoron in Japan.
-The fundamental roadblock to any commonly agreed narrative is that these arguments are without an authority.
-Japan's academic elite have long taken on a non-antagonistic stance with the state, itself built on fresh 19th century narratives of invented nationalism.
-Accordingly, institutional and academic influence on public consensus has faltered in the face of work by journalists: some revealing like Seiichi Morimura, others proudly advertising their lack of scholarly critique.
+The fundamental roadblock to any commonly agreed narrative is that these arguments are without an authority - Japan's academic elite have long taken on a non-antagonistic stance with the state, itself built on fresh 19th century narratives of invented nationalism.
+Accordingly, institutional and academic influence on public consensus has faltered in the face of work by journalists: some revealing like Seiichi Morimura, others proudly advertising their lack of scholarly rigor.
 As Wages of Guilt states, even the study of contemporary Japanese history is a staggeringly larval invention:

 the debate on the Japanese war is conducted almost entirely outside Japanese universities, by journalists, amateur historians, political columnists, civil rights activists, and so forth.
 This means that the zanier theories of the likes of Tanaka Masaaki are never seriously contested by professional historians...modern history was not considered academically respectable.
 It was too fluid, too political, too controversial.
 Until 1955, there was not one modern historian on the staff of Tokyo University.
 History stopped around the middle of the nineteenth century.
 And even now, modern history is considered by senior historians to be something best left to journalists.